patternfly/training-scenarios/react-components/table-intro/step7.md

-As mentioned in step 5, tables can be used to handle large datasets on the interaction side.
-To handle these large datasets, incorporate pagination controls, which give users more granular control over their view of the data.
+Another way to improve the experience of tables with large datasets is to allow for interactive pagination.
+The pagination controls give users granular control over their view of the data.
 The pagination component is available via PatternFly React core package `@patternfly/react-core`.

 1) <strong>Import the pagination component.</strong>